AndreiG16/Decision-trees-in-R-Student-depression-analysis-/README.md

 # Decision-trees-in-R-Student-depression-analysis-

-The code builds and evaluates a decision tree model to predict depression based on factors like gender, age, and lifestyle.
-It visualizes the tree, assesses accuracy with a confusion matrix, and evaluates performance using ROC and AUC.
+The goal of this code is to develop and evaluate a classification decision tree model for predicting depression based on various factors such as gender, age, academic pressure, and lifestyle habits.
+It trains the model using the rpart package, visualizes the tree structure, and evaluates performance using a confusion matrix to assess accuracy and a ROC curve with AUC to measure its ability to distinguish between depressed and non-depressed individuals.
+This provides insights into the key predictors of depression and the model’s effectiveness.